-The Thyroid Surgery Unit of barnaclínic+ offers you the possibility to make an appointment with our center over the Internet.
+The Unit of thyroid surgery and other endocrine glands of barnaclínic+ offers you the possibility to make an appointment with our center over the Internet.
 Once you have made your request, we will contact you, trying to respect your preferences.

 The Thyroid may develop a disorder.
 Although the majority of these dysfunctions can be treated medically, on occasions it is necessary to operate to remove the thyroid.
 This is the case with some thyroid nodules, large multinodular goiters, hyperthyroidism (excessive function of the gland) and thyroid cancer.